 In 1918, he became Professor of Political Economy at the Sydenham College in Bombay.
 He also went on to serve as a lawyer.

-In the 1920s, Ambedkar became increasingly concerned and active about the plight of his fellow caste.
+In the 1920s, Ambedkar became increasingly concerned and active about the plight of his fellow cast members.
 He became a high profile figure within Indian politics.
 He sought to improve education for the ‘outcastes’.
-In 1924, he founded the Bahishkrit Hitkarini Sabaha – an organisation dedicating to improving the welfare of outcastes.
-It’s founding principles were ‘Educate, Agitate and Organize.’
+In 1924, he founded the Bahishkrit Hitkarini Sabha – an organisation dedicating to improving the welfare of outcasts.
+Its founding principles were ‘Educate, Agitate and Organize.’

 He also founded a newspaper called “Mooknayaka” (leader of the silent)